tensorflow/docs/site/en/api_docs/python/tf/compat/v1/nn/fused_batch_norm.md

 `data_format`
 </td>
 <td>
 The data format for x.
-Either "NHWC" (default) or "NCHW".
+Support "NHWC" (default) or "NCHW" for 4D tenors and "NDHWC" or "NCDHW" for 5D tensors.
 </td>
 </tr><tr>
 <td>